axruff/TransferLearning/README.md

 [2016 - **[PixelDA]** Unsupervised pixel-level domain adaptation with generative adversarial networks](https://arxiv.org/abs/1612.05424)
 ![#c5ff15](https://placehold.it/15/c5ff15/000000?text=+)

+<sub>Unfortunately, models trained purely on rendered images often fail to generalize to real images.
+To address this shortcoming, prior work introduced <b>unsupervised domain adaptation</b> algorithms that attempt to map representations between the two domains or learn to extract features that are domain-invariant.
+In this work, we present a new approach that learns, in an unsupervised manner, a <b>transformation in the pixel space from one domain to the other</b>.
+Our generative adversarial network (GAN)-based method adapts <b>source-domain images to appear as if drawn from the target domain</b>. </sub>

 ***[Needs a lot of target images to successfully learn the generator]***

 <img src="https://i.pinimg.com/564x/f8/52/1e/f8521e45415762465e5e01452a963a31.jpg" width="400">